makob/weewx-docker/README.md

 `docker cp <CONTAINER_ID>:/home/weewx/weewx.conf default-weewx.conf`
 so you don't start completely from scratch.

+Make sure you set `WEEWX_ROOT = /home/weewx/weewx_data` in `weewx.conf`.

+## docker volumes

+The example `docker-compose.yml` maps in quite a lot of stuff:

+`/etc/localtime:/etc/localtime:ro` and `/etc/timezone:/etc/timezone:ro`
+: Map in the host's local time and timezone; both read-ony

+`/home/${USER}/weewx/passwd:/etc/passwd:ro` and `/home/${USER}/weewx/group:/etc/group:ro`
+: These files are needed for rsync: rsync requires the current user to have an entry in /etc/passwd and /etc/group.
+To generate minimal files for this, use `getent passwd $USER > passwd` and `getent group $USER > group`.
+Also, please make sure you set the docker environment variable `WEEWX_USER`.

+`/home/${USER}/weewx/archive:/home/weewx/archive`
+: WeeWX database file if you don't use e.g. MySQL

+`/home/${USER}/weewx/weewx.conf:/home/weewx/weewx.conf`
+: The WeeWX configuration file

+`/home/${USER}/weewx/html:/home/weewx/public_html`
+: The WeeWX HTML output directory

+`/home/${USER}/.ssh:/home/weewx/.ssh` and `/home/${USER}/.ssh:/root/.ssh`
+: Map in the SSH keys.
+You probably want to do something like this if you use rsync.

 Note that if you don't map in the `public_html`, `archive` and `weewx.conf` volumes, WeeWX will use the default configuration which is basically to run in simulator mode.

-The `passwd` volume map is needed for rsync; rsync requires the current user to have an entry in /etc/passwd.
-Redirect `getent passwd $USER` to a file and mount that if you want to expose a more limited set of users to the container.

 ## Building the image

 Because I'm lazy, the provided Makefile can help you build the image:
 ```
 make build
 ```
 Adjust the `INSTALL_PLUGINS="<url>,<url>,..."` variable in `Dockerfile` to specify a comma-separated list of WeeWX plugins to install within the Docker image.